Bronze vs Gold

 7. Every Metal Oxidizes

-Even gold and fine silver.
+A question I get a lot is 'does bronze jewelry tarnish?'
+The answer of course, is yes, because every metal oxidizes, even gold and fine silver.
 When metal is exposed to air and water, it forms a slight patina over time.
 All of my pieces are sealed with Renaissance jewelers wax, an invisible, museum-quality protection to seal and prevent metal from oxidizing.
 This keeps the finish looking brand new for a long time.

 8. Easy to Clean

-9. Bronze is Harder
+9. Bronze is Harder than gold

 10. Jewelry Made with Recycled Metals

-We work with Portland casters and metal refiners who buy back scrap from people to recycle these materials.
+Iron Oxide works with Portland casters and metal refiners who buy back scrap from people to recycle these materials.
 When I get my bronze castings, any ones that don't end up selling I am able to return to my caster to be melted down to make new designs!

 11. But Will Bronze Turn My Finger Green???

 Actually yes, but only slightly!
-Bronze is an alloy (mix of metals) that has a very low amount of copper that gives it it's color, and also causes the green.
+Bronze is an alloy (mix of metals) that has a very low amount of copper that gives it it's warmer color, and also causes the green.
 I've noticed that bronze we work with hardly leaves a mark though, because the level of copper is so low.
-I've worn my ring through the summer (hand sanitizer, water, sunscreen, lotion - all of these things cause oxidization in metals)
+I've worn my ring through the summer (hand sanitizer, water, sunscreen, lotion - NOT RECOMMENDED btw, all of these things cause oxidization in metals)

 Metal reacting with the skin varies widely person to person.
 Based on the pH level of your body and how much you sweat will determine if metal turns green when you wear it.
+If you live in a humid climate that can affect the oxidization level as well.